firehawkvfx/firehawk/README.md

 To maintain a shared network with AWS, it is recommended that you use a dedicated Raspberry Pi.
 This runs a service that once initialised will detect when a VPN is available, and dynamically get the required credentials to establish the connection with AWS.

-- Ensure the infrastructure is up and running from cloud 9 `./apply`
+- Ensure the infrastructure is up and running from AWS CodeDeploy
 - Ensure your Rasberry PI has a clean install of Ubuntu Server 20.04
+- Ensure you are not running a second VPN, it will interfere with the Firehawk VPN.
 - Configure an excellent unique ssh password for your Raspberry Pi.
 WARNING: Skipping this step is a major security risk.
+Don't do it.
+Just don't.
 - Clone the repository to your Raspberry Pi.
 - Assign a static IP address to your Raspberry Pi with your router.
 - You will need to configure static routes on your router to send traffic intended for AWS via this static IP.
-  - Configure a static route to the AWS Subnet specified in the cloudformation template (eg 10.0.1.0/24) via your raspberry PI Static IP configured above.
+  - Configure a static route to the AWS Subnet specified in the cloudformation template (eg 10.1.0.0/16) via your raspberry PI Static IP configured above.
   - Configure a static route to the VPN DHCP subnet specified in the cloudformation template (default 172.17.232.0/24).
 This route should also send traffic via your raspberry PI Static IP.
 - Install requirements and use the wake script to initialise credentials.
 ```